Urkaz/ItemNameLocalized/README.md

 * Add the item name on a single extra line on the tooltip.
 * Generate Wowhead URLs of any item with a command (/inl link [shift+click one or more items]).

-### TODO
-* Maybe move each language into a separate add-on module with an individual download to reduce the total size or something like that?

 ### Known issues
 * Sometimes Korean items lose the quality color in the tooltip name.